 - Contact the nearest Agilent Technologies office to arrange for repair or replacement.
-See "Contacting Agilent Technologies" on page 81.
-You will not need to wait for a claim settlement. - Keep the shipping materials for the carrier's inspection. - If you must return an analyzer to Agilent Technologies, use the original (or comparable) shipping materials (see "Returning an Analyzer for Service" on page 82).
+You will not need to wait for a claim settlement. - Keep the shipping materials for the carrier's inspection. - If you must return an analyzer to Agilent Technologies, use the original (or comparable) shipping materials (see "Returning an Analyzer for Service" on page 92).